ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/WRITE-UP.md

 Remember that `OggS` marks the start of every chunk?
 To find the ogg file with 530 chunks, you just need to find the ogg file with exactly 530 occurences of `OggS`.

-- The house-recommended command is `grep "OggS" --text -c *`
+- Our recommended command is `grep "OggS" --text -c *`

 You now see that `snowmountain.ogg` has 530 chunks.
 Listening to it doesn't help you continue, so...